polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. In the **Failover Cluster Manager** console, review the **az12003b-db-cl0** cluster configuration, including its nodes, as well as its witness and network settings.
 Notice that the cluster does not have any shared storage.

-### Task 6: Configure Failover Clustering on Azure VMs running Windows Server 2016 to support a highly available ASCS tier of the SAP NetWeaver installation.
+### Task 6: Configure Failover Clustering on Azure VMs running Windows Server 2022 to support a highly available ASCS tier of the SAP NetWeaver installation.

 > **Note**: Ensure that the deployment of the S2D cluster you initiated in task 4 of exercise 1 has successfully completed before starting this task.

 1. From the RDP session to az12003b-vm0, use Remote Desktop to connect to **i20-ascs-0.adatum.com** Azure VM.
-When prompted, provide the following credentials:

-    -   Login as: **ADATUM\\Student**

-    -   Password: **Pa55w.rd1234**
+When prompted, provide the credentials of the adatum.com AD domain administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

 1. Within the RDP session to i20-ascs-0.adatum.com, in Server Manager, navigate to the **Local Server** view and turn off **IE Enhanced Security Configuration**.